SuperpoweredAI/spDB/README.md

 With spDB, you can index and query 100M 768d vectors with peak memory usage of around 3GB.
 With an in-memory vector DB, you would need ~340GB of RAM.
 This means you could easily index and query all of Wikipedia on an average Macbook.

-**Note:** This is currently in a beta phase, and has not been fully testing in a production environment.
-There could be bugs or additional limitations that are not listed here.
+**Note:** This is currently in a beta phase, and has not been fully tested in a production environment.
+It is possible there are bugs or edge cases that have not been tested, or additional limitations that are not listed here.
 There may also be breaking changes in the future.

 ## Architecture overview
 spDB uses a two-step process to perform approximate nearest neighbors search.
 First, a highly compressed Faiss index is searched to find the `preliminary_top_k` (set to 500 by default) results.
 Then the full uncompressed vectors for these results are retrieved from a key-value store on disk, and a k-nearest neighbors search is performed on these vectors to arrive at the `final_top_k` results.